tnishi0/portfolio/README.md

 I developed a prototype recommendation engine based on a machine learning model trained on shopping cart data and evaluated the success rate of the engine.

 ### [Clustering Algorithm based on Projections and Visual Analytics Approach](../../../projection_based_clustering)
+I developed a new clustering algorithm that combines the visual pattern recognition ability of humans with the power of automated processing.